 - She's kind of a grey area for her niece and nephew, Dana and Dina, since she often gets annoyed by their antics.
-However, she still loves them and freaked out when they disappeared.
+However, she still loves them, and gets freaked out when they disappear.

 - Big Damn Heroes: After separating from the group, she returns to deliver the final blow to defeat the Sharptooth once and for all.